stefanolondero/Stefano-Londero-Portoflio/README.md

 # Stefano Londero Portfolio - GitHub README

 ## Overview
-This repository contains the personal portfolio website of Stefano Londero, a Computer Science student at UNIUD with a passion for design.
+Personal portfolio website of Stefano Londero, a Computer Science student at UNIUD with a passion for design.
 The website showcases various design projects including branding, app design, and wallpaper collections.

 ## Features
 - Responsive design for various screen sizes